GemHQ/round-java/docs/advanced.md

 [[top]](README.md#round-java-advanced-topics) [[back]](../README.md)

 ## Transactions and Payments
 Transaction collections have a relationship to an account.
-You can specify the following query parameters for transactions:
-* `status: ['unsigned', 'unconfirmed', 'confirmed', 'rejected', 'canceled']`
-* `type: ['incoming', 'outgoing', 'transfer_in', 'transfer_out', 'change']`

-`txs = account.transactions(type: 'incoming')`
+There are two enums, Transaction.Type and Transaction.Status that give you granularity on the transactions returned to you.
+You can use one, none, or both.

+`TransactionCollection txs = account.transactions(Transaction.Type.INCOMING, Transaction.Status.REJECTED);`

- Now lets look at a single transaction: `tx = txs[0]`
+ Now lets look at a single transaction: `Transaction tx = txs.get(0);`

 There is a lot of information on the tx.
-You can call the attributes to get at the full list `tx.attributes`.
+You can call the attributes to get at the full list `tx.resource().attributes()`.
 Additionally there are some convenience methods to get at key information quickly.
-For example, `tx.hash` returns the transaction hash.
+For example, `tx.getFee()` returns the fee.

 ### Fee Estimation
 Fees are estimated by requesting for an unsigned transaction from the API.
 The Gem API will then lock the unspent outputs to prevent a potential double spend.
 The returned unsigned transaction will have a fee in the attributes that you can then inspect.
 If you decide you don't want to perform the transaction you'll have to [cancel the transaction](advanced.md#canceling-unsigned-transaction) [[back]](../README.md)